wangclnlp/DeepSpeed-Chat-Extension/README.md

 - Add extra loss for rlhf in step3 like sft loss and pretrained loss.
 - Support [DPO](https://arxiv.org/abs/2305.18290) as step2.
 - Implement [ESRL](https://arxiv.org/abs/2308.02223) feature to train efficiently in step3.
-- Support COMET model(s) as the reward(s) in step3 RLHF.
+- Support COMET model(s) as reward model(s) in step3 RLHF.
-- Support to use scores to train reward models directly.
+- Support using scores to train reward models directly.

 More details in [./examples](./examples).